AntHJ/FinalHE-All-in-One/README.md

   - (To swap the linked PSN ID)
 - Adrenaline Bubble Manager
   - Create direct launching bubbles to your Adrenaline (PSP/PS1) games
-- UX0 to SD CloneTool
-  - My own created tool to help automate the setup of an SD card
 - Autoplugin2
   - Manage your systems plugins
 - Custom Themes Manager